Multiple generalized cluster structures on $D(\text{GL}_n)$: Completeness

-\paragraph{Notation.} In what follows, if $\psi(X,Y)$ (or any other letter) denotes a cluster or a stable variable in $\gc(\bg)$, then by $\tilde{\psi}(W,Z)$ we denote the corresponding cluster or stable variable in $\gc(\bg)$; i.e., $\psi$ and $\tilde{\psi}$ are either the variables attached to the same vertices in the initial quivers or in the quivers that are obtained via the same sequences of mutations.
-All $g$-, $h$-, $f$- and $\varphi$-functions in the initial extended cluster of $\gc(\tilde{\bg})$ are marked with a tilde as well, especially when (up to a substitution $(X,Y) \mapsto (W,Z)$) they might be different from those in $\gc(\bg)$.
+\paragraph{Notation.} We denote by $(X,Y)$ the standard coordinates on $D(\GL_n)$ (regardless of the associated BD pair).
+If $\psi$ is a cluster or stable variable in $\gc(\bg)$, then by $\tilde{\psi}$ we denote the corresponding variable in $\gc(\tilde{\bg})$; that is, $\psi$ and $\tilde{\psi}$ are either the variables attached to the same vertices in the initial quivers or in the quivers that are obtained via the same sequences of mutations.
+All $g$-, $h$-, $f$-, $\varphi$- and $c$- functions in the initial extended cluster of $\gc(\tilde{\bg})$ are marked with a tilde as well.